CU-Robotics/buff-code/System_Tests.md

    - This step is complete when the system demonstrates gimbal control (ie gimbal can track pregenerated waypoints on the PC)
  - Put it all together
    - Add ballistics scripts to perception_tools and add files to install section of buffpy/data/build/ptools.yaml
-      - or create a new project under src and a new build profile
       - `buffpy -b ptools` will then install the ballistics nodes to buffpy/lib (the location that run will look for executables)
+      - or create a new project under src and a new build profile then build with `buffpy -b <profile_name>`
    - Add the ballistics nodes, a detector node and any other exectuables to buff-nodes in standard/nodes.yaml